 What prompted you to set up your business?

-What has been the biggest challenge you have faced in your business?
+What has been the biggest challenge that you have faced in your business?

-When you are going to a client, what essentials are in your organising bag?
+When you are going to a client, what essentials are in your toolkit?

 Who’s your dream client?
 Who do you most like to help?